 Consortium of Academic and Research Libraries in Illinois (CARLI)

-CARLI membership is occasionally opened to new member institutions.
+CARLI membership is open to all institutions that are recognized by the Illinois Board of Higher Education (IBHE) and that are a member of their Illinois regional library system.
 See the CARLI website for membership categories and requirements.
 Services offered include delivery, brokered group purchasing, continuing education, networking, and the I-Share catalog.

 Statewide Professional Associations

 Membership is open to individuals and institutions.
 A personal membership is required for participation in forums and committees.
 ILA hosts an annual conference and supports library advocacy.

 Illinois Association of College and Research Libraries (IACRL)